rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 Misc Gas Fireplace:

 `has_gas_fireplace` (bool): Indicator for whether the unit has a gas fireplace.
-This is coded as an indicator because the simulation feature has only non-None possible value.
+This is coded as an indicator because the simulation feature has only one non-None possible value.

 Misc Gas Grill:

 `has_gas_grill` (bool): Indicator for whether the unit has a gas grill.
-This is coded as an indicator because the simulation feature has only non-None possible value.
+This is coded as an indicator because the simulation feature has only one non-None possible value.

 Misc Gas Lighting:

 `has_gas_lighting` (bool): Indicator for whether the unit has gas lighting.
-This is coded as an indicator because the simulation feature has only non-None possible value.
+This is coded as an indicator because the simulation feature has only one non-None possible value.

 Misc Hot Tub Spa: